marios-code-path/demo-chat/chat-core/README.md

     @JsonSubTypes(JsonSubTypes.Type(MessageKey::class))
     interface Key<T> {
         val id: T

-Jackson requires @JsonTypeInfo and @JsonSubTypes when expected to have polymorphic objects.
+Jackson requires @JsonTypeInfo and @JsonSubTypes when it's expected to deal with polymorphic objects.
 We then need to supply which types will be subclasses in @JsonSubTypes.

 The @JsonTypeInfo annotations lets us tell the ObjectMapper how to represent our object.
 In this case we want a wrapper object with Type name "Key" (Defined with @JsonTypeName) to emit an object looking like:

     "Key":{"id":"1"}

-#### Warni**ng
+### Warni**ng

 Be careful with JsonTypeInfo.Id.CLASS or any type of identifier which leaks class specifics, because it has been known as a direct target for malware (aka serializer Gadget).